gustavoteixeirah/kryptodevelopers/README.md

 ### Serverless Merging Function

 This is the function that is going to be triggered when a owner that has 2 NFTs and wants to merge them in order to create a new one.
+At this moment, we couldn't develop this function.